Wintersemester 2025/2026

 Vorlesungen

-Grundlagen der Künstlichen Intelligenz II
+Grundlagen der Künstlichen Intelligenz 2

 Bachelor BA-INF 161